Affiliate links on Android Authority may earn us a commission. Learn more.

 How to turn off Emergency SOS on an iPhone

-Apple’s Emergency SOS feature is meant to save critical time reaching emergency services and contacts — devices in the iPhone 15 and iPhone 14 lineups can even send alerts via satellite.
-But if the feature is being triggered accidentally, say via Crash Detection, children, or your pocket, you can disable it (almost) entirely.
+Apple’s Emergency SOS feature is meant to save critical time reaching emergency services and contacts — iPhone 14 and newer lineups can even send alerts via satellite.
+But if the feature keeps getting triggered accidentally, say via Crash Detection, children, or your pocket, you can disable it (almost) entirely.
 Here’s how.

 QUICK ANSWER

-To disable Apple's Emergency SOS shortcuts, go to Settings > Emergency SOS and turn off Call with Hold and Release, Call with 5 Button Presses, and (if you have an iPhone 14 or iPhone 15 running iOS 16 or later) Call After Severe Crash.
-You can leave one or more of those options on if you've identified that a particular option is causing you trouble.
+To disable Apple's Emergency SOS shortcuts, go to Settings > Emergency SOS and turn off Call with Hold and Release, Call with 5 Button Presses, and (if you have an iPhone 14 or newer running iOS 16 or later) Call After Severe Crash.
+If you've identified the culprit, you can opt to leave the other options on.

 JUMP TO KEY SECTIONS